“Can I just mate this follower along with this cam?”

 I keep my toolbar tucked away nicely on the left of my monitor, where it takes up the minimal amount of screen real estate.

-Now that we created fancy sketches of cams and decided on a design, it’s time to create some parts and an assembly.
+Now that we created fancy sketches of cams and decided on a design, it’s time to create two parts and an assembly.
 Let’s say we have the following cam and follower:

 The process of mating these parts couldn’t be simpler, but you just have to know where to look.